 How to Fade a Beard Neckline

-- Know and visualise where your beard neckline should be before shaving.
+- Know and visualize where your beard neckline should be before shaving.

 - Do not finish your beard along your jawline.